awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 ## CodeDeploy agent fails to start on Windows 2016<a name="troubleshooting-error-1920-service-codedeploy-host-agent-service"></a>

-When running the CodeDeploy agent installer file \(`codedeploy-agent.msi`\) on Windows 2016, the \.msi file fails to start and you see the following error in `C:\Windows\TEMP\codedeploy-agent.msi_installer.log`:
+When running the CodeDeploy agent installer file \(`CodeDeploy-agent.msi`\) on Windows 2016, the \.msi file fails to start and you see the following error in `C:\Windows\TEMP\CodeDeploy-agent.msi_installer.log`:

-`Error 1920 Service 'CodeDeploy Host Agent Service' (codedeployagent) failed to start.
+`Error 1920 Service 'CodeDeploy Host Agent Service' (CodeDeployagent) failed to start.
 Verify that you have sufficient privileges to start system services.`

-This error occurs because the Windows Defender anti\-virus software is blocking the `codedeploy-agent.msi` file from running\.
+This error occurs because the Windows Defender anti\-virus software is blocking the `CodeDeploy-agent.msi` file from running\.

 To resolve this issue, you must add Windows Defender exclusions before running the agent installer\.